Dimanganese decacarbonyl: Structure and bonding

-High precision crystallographic and theoretical studies of the physical and electronic structures of Mn2(CO)10 have been performed and are discussed with respect to the published literature below, however, a qualitative approach can also be taken to predict its constitutional structure using fundamental principles of inorganic and organometallic chemistry.

-The stoichiometric composition of Mn2(CO)10, derived from elemental analysis, informs a 5:1 ratio of CO to Mn.
-The assumed binary carbonyl complex given this information is pentacarbonylmanganese(0).
-However, the sum of the d-electron count (7 for Mn(0)) and the electron contributions from the ligands (10 for 5 CO) yields a 17-electron, metalloradical complex for Mn(CO)5.
-This is a highly unstable configuration, isolobal to the methyl radical, which can be expected to homodimerize to the constitutionally symmetric dinuclear complex in order for both Mn nuclei to achieve an 18-electron, noble gas configuration.
-Indeed, the true structure of the Mn(0) binary carbonyl structure is a dimeric, dinuclear complex.

-Crystal structure

 This hypothesized structure was confirmed explicitly through x-ray diffraction studies, first in two dimensions in 1957, followed by its single crystal three-dimensional analysis in 1963.
 The crystal structure of Mn2(CO)10 was redetermined at high precision at room temperature in 1981 and bond lengths mentioned herein refer to results from that study.
 Mn2(CO)10 has no bridging CO ligands: it can be described as containing two axially-linked (CO)5Mn- subunits.
-These Mn subunits are spaced at a distance of 290.38(6) pm, a bonding distance that is longer than that predicted by Pekka Pyykko.
-There are two kinds of CO ligands; one CO linked to each Mn atom that is coaxial with the Mn-Mn bond and four “equatorial” carbonyls bonded to each Mn atom that are nearly perpendicular to the Mn-Mn bond (Mn’-Mn-CO(equatorial) angles range from 84.61(7) to 89.16(7) degrees).
+These Mn subunits are spaced at a distance of 290.38(6) pm, a bonding distance that is longer than that predicted.
+Two CO ligands are linked to each Mn atom that is coaxial with the Mn-Mn bond and four “equatorial” carbonyls bonded to each Mn atom that are nearly perpendicular to the Mn-Mn bond (Mn’-Mn-CO(equatorial) angles range from 84.61(7) to 89.16(7) degrees).
 The axial carbonyl distance of (181.1 pm) is 4.5 pm shorter than the average equatorial manganese-carbonyl distance of 185.6 pm.
 In the stable rotamer, the two Mn(CO)5 subunits are staggered.
 Thus, the overall molecule has approximate point group D4d symmetry, which is an uncommon symmetry shared with S2F10.
 The Mn2(CO)10 molecule is isomorphous with the other group 7 binary metal carbonyls Tc2(CO)10 and Re2(CO)10.